-I have no recollection of the accident.
-Not even one of those fragmented pieces of memory that surges suddenly out of a half-sleep.
-No bits or glimpses of the tumbling sky or the shiny asphalt.
+I have no recollection of the accident, not even one of those fragmented pieces of memory that surges suddenly out of a half-sleep with glimpses of tumbling sky or shiny asphalt.

 My three children were at home with their baby sitter and I was on my way to the city to see a play.
 I was going to meet my husband at his office.
 All that I can remember clearly.
 Then, mysteriously, darkness falls over my mind and the next thing I know I’m staring at an open window.